Methods of managing Māori land: Trusts, incorporations and reservations

 Establishing a Māori incorporation requires an order from the Māori Land Court.
 Ongoing management is dealt with by a committee of management.
 Each Māori incorporation has a constitution, the terms of which are set by regulations.

 Setting up a Māori incorporation

 Alternatively, you can hold your own meeting of landowners to get written and witnessed consent to form the incorporation.
-You’ll need to have 15 percent of the total shareholding consent.

 You’ll then need to apply to the court for an incorporation order and must include the necessary supporting information and documents.

 It’s important that the landowners are given enough notice of proposals.

 What information is needed to support an application for an incorporation order?

 You’ll need to include the following with your application:

 - a full description of the land in question